 Positive parenting wins are quick actions that build momentum fast and set the tone for the day!
 In his bestselling book, Make Your Bed: Little Things That Can Change Your Life…And Maybe the World, author William H. McRaven suggests that everyone should begin their day by making their bed with excellence.
 The simplicity of this advice puzzled me.
 How does a book that suggests we can change our lives and the world by making our bed get thousands of rave reviews and reach the bestsellers list?
 I wondered.
-After all, make your bed is hardly new wisdom.
+After all, making your bed is hardly new wisdom.

 Admiral McRaven’s unique twist is that he is teaching far more than a bed-making habit.
 Instead, his focus is on developing a mindset of excellence.
 Making one’s bed in the morning is simply the means of getting there.
-McRaven frames making one’s bed as a strategy for starting one’s day with excellence and in so doing, scoring a quick win for the day.
+McRaven frames making one’s bed as a strategy for starting one’s day with excellence and, in so doing, scoring a quick win for the day.
 Although the advice is simple, it’s also pure genius.

 An Experiment in Excellence